 Among the usual hallmarks of a great Bowral stay – luxe guest rooms with a heritage flavour, elegant gardens to wander, open fireplaces, a library to curl up in with a good book and a tennis court and games room – Berida Hotel also has an indoor heated pool, spa and sauna.

-Berida Hotel is located a short walking distance to Bowral’s main street.
+Berida Hotel is located within a short walking distance of Bowral’s main street.

 Sculptress at Berida Day Spa offers a wide range of traditional pampering treatments as well as some state-of-the-art technology.
 Also at Berida, you’ll find the European-style restaurant and bar Bistro Sociale and the Produce Shop, which sells local Southern Highlands fare to take home as a souvenir.